Pick-Up, Pick Up, or Pickup: What’s the Correct Usage?

 John

-Read Also 10 Other Ways to Say "Happy Birthday in Advance"
+Read Also 10 Other Ways to Say "Happy Birthday" (With Examples)

 In these examples, Pick Up means someone is being asked to collect or retrieve something.